idris-lang/Idris-dev/docs/reference/partial-evaluation.rst

 paper <http://eb.host.cs.st-andrews.ac.uk/writings/icfp10.pdf>`__.
 Please refer to this for more precise definitions of what follows.)

-Partial evaluation is switched on by default.
-It can be disabled with the ``--no-partial-eval`` flag.
+Partial evaluation is switched off by default since Idris 1.0.
+It can be enabled with the ``--partial-eval`` flag.

 Introductory Example
 --------------------